Web services FAQ

 We have been very careful when adding new functions because we don't want to be changing the API functions once they are implemented.
 The ones we have in Moodle 2.0 are the most commonly requested ones (for users, courses, groups and enrolments).

 We will add more functions to core over time, based on contributions from the community and feature requests.
-See the Moodle tracker for a rough roadmap of future web services.
-Please contribute with suggestions, votes and code!
+See the web service roadmap.

 You can also extend the API on your own Moodle site by creating your own API functions (see next question).